akhirwan/simple-go-app/README.md

 # simple-go-app

-## This is simple CRUD with clean architecture
+## This is just simple CRUD API with clean architecture

 Stack used are:
 1. Golang language